maria-mata/skill-link/README.md

 ## About
-[SkillShare](https://skill-share-8f180.firebaseapp.com/) is a mentor pairing application for individuals that are interested in both teaching and learning new technical skills.
+[Skill Link](https://skill-share-8f180.firebaseapp.com/) is a mentor pairing application for individuals that are interested in both teaching and learning new technical skills.
 This was a group project completed in the program at Galvanize.
 This version has been further styled by me, but the original features are the same.

 ### Tech Notes
 * Created with Node, Express, Knex, JavaScript, jQuery, Materialize, HTML, CSS, Heroku, and Firebase.